 The blood sample will be processed by a machine.
 Results are commonly available within a day or two.
-If results suggest celiac disease, the doctor will likely perform further tests, including a biopsy of the small intestine to look for evidence of gluten-induced inflammation.
+If results suggest celiac disease, the doctor will likely perform further tests.
+Sometimes a biopsy of the small intestine is done to look for evidence of gluten-induced inflammation.

 This test is considered a safe procedure.
-However, as with many medical tests, some problems can occur with having blood drawn:
+However, as with many medical tests, some problems can occur with having blood drawn, such as:

 Having a blood test is relatively painless.
 Still, many children are afraid of needles.
 Explaining the test in terms your child can understand might help ease some of the fear.